splunk/splunk-connect-for-snmp/docs/microk8s/configuration/configuring-profiles.md

 When the such profile is defined and added to a device in an inventory, it will poll all interfaces where `ifAdminStatus` and `ifOperStatus` is up.
-Conditional profiles are being evaluated during the walk process (on every `walk_interval`), and, if the status changes in between, the scope of the conditional profile won't be modified.
+Conditional profiles are being evaluated during the walk process (on every `walk_interval`), and, if the status changes in between, the scope of the conditional profile will not be modified.
 Therefore, status changes are only implemented when walk_interval is executed.

 See the following operations that can be used in conditional profiles: